 You're the boss and the business owner after all.
 Why not name your business after yourself?
 This can add a personal touch, which customers might appreciate.
 If the business is called Mick's Mobile Paint Stripping and Mick himself shows up, it feels very personal.

 One exception to this suggestion is if your name is especially hard to spell.
-For example, the last name "Kustanowitz" is going to be trickier for most people than "Kent."
+For example, the last name "Kustanowitz" is going to be trickier for most people compared to "Kent."

 Maybe siblings partner up and call their business Two Brothers Blasting.
 Or perhaps the business is veteran owned and operated, so it's called Veteran Mobile Blasting.
 The possibilities are endless!